-RULE

-This value indicates that you wish to apply one or more tests to the line to determine its type.
-The
+RULE This value indicates that you wish to apply one or more tests to the line to determine its type.
+The tests are specified on the LINERULES parameter below.

 RULEPTY - Rule evaluation priority

 The rule evaluation priority is a number between 1 and 999 which specifies the order in which the report lines are checked against each spooled file line.
 Since the first matching report line will be selected, you can use the rule evaluation priority to prioritize one report line before another.
 Typically, you would prioritize the most specific tests first and the most general tests later, with perhaps a default or "catchall" report line last of all.